Request For Ex-Tradition

 it wears him down.

-I went on that Jonathan Colton Cruise,
+I went on a Jonathan Colton Cruise.

-a wonderful community of performers and cruisers and board gamers and dice rollers and singers and songwriters and fez wearers and just a great supportive community.
+A wonderful community of performers and cruisers and board gamers and dice rollers and singers and songwriters and fez wearers and just a great supportive community.

-But I made a joke year one or two of many years that I went on the cruise where I was offering myself to be the cruise villain and that Jonathan was the hero and I was the villain.
+But I made a joke year one or two of many years that I went on the cruise where I was offering myself to be the cruise villain

+and that Jonathan was the hero and I was the villain.
 And everyone thought this was really funny.

 And so